Boxode/.github/profile/README.md

 # Stop talking and start innovating 🛠

 Right now the community is creating amazing software and there are great opportunities to get involved and enhance your learning.
-If yoy are looking to get involved you have to know the following:
+If you are looking to get involved you have to know the following:

 * [Featured Projects](https://boxode.org/oss/featured-projects)
 * [Contributing (EN)](https://boxode.org/oss/contributing) | [Contribuciones (ES)]()